lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 I also implemented a heuristic version of UCT MC-RAVE.
 The win rate against pure MCTS does improve, but the agent becomes too slow.

 In the next stage, I am going to try out MCTS solver, and then use neural networks to further improve the AI.
+Result of 100 game(s) hmcrave vs mcts
+Played as both players for 50 times each
+Number of simulations per move:  1000
+Win (Player 1):  57
+Draw:  11
+Loss:  32

 ## Sample Game Board and Result
 ```